Gwenllian of Wales: Confinement

 Gwenllian and the daughters of her uncle Dafydd ap Gruffudd were all confined for life in remote priories in Lincolnshire and never allowed freedom.
 Gwenllian was placed in the Gilbertine Priory at Sempringham, where she remained until her death 54 years later.
 In committing her to a convent, Edward's aim was partly to prevent her from becoming a focus for Welsh discontent, perhaps by marrying and having sons who might lay claim to the Principality of Wales.
 He chose Sempringham Priory in Lincolnshire.
 It has been speculated that the girls were taken to Lincolnshire from Gwynedd by sea.

 Gwenllian's royal rank was acknowledged at least once by the English Crown.
 When writing to the Pope, attempting to secure more money for Sempringham Priory from the Church, the English king stated that "...herein is kept the Princess of Wales, whom we have to maintain".
 The title "Princess of Wales" as used here did not have its usual accepted meaning.

 Having been taken from her native land so young, Gwenllian is unlikely to have remembered any Welsh she may have learned as a toddler, and perhaps never knew the correct pronunciation of her own name.
 The priory record-keepers listed her as "Wencilian" and was herself shown to have signed her name "Wentliane".

-Old age and death
+Final years and death

 Edward III of England, Edward I's grandson, endowed Gwenllian with a pension of £20 per year; this was not money for her personally, simply a sum paid on her behalf to the priory in respect of her food and clothing.
 Her death there was recorded by the priory's chronicler in June 1337, a few days before her 55th birthday.